-- 4. Make sure a known-good fully charged battery is fully inserted.
-Check that the battery latch is fully engaged and is not broken or getting caught before fully catching.
-Check battery connection to logic board. - 5.
+- 3. Make sure a known-good fully charged battery is fully inserted.
+Check that the battery latch is fully engaged and functional.
+Check the battery connection to logic board. - 4.
 Make a visual inspection of the battery connector in the battery bay.
 The battery connector should allow for some play to align to the battery terminals.
 Make sure all blades are visible and not bent.
-If damaged, replace the battery connector.

-- 6. Make sure the system is not overheating, the air vents are clear and the unit was not used on a soft surface. - 7.
+If damaged, replace the battery connector. - 5.
+Make sure the system is not overheating, the air vents are clear, and the unit was not being used on a soft surface. - 6.
 Make sure all feet are still on the bottom case.
-If not, order foot replacement kit. - 8.
-Check that the fan cables are connected and the fans are operational. - 9.
+If not, order foot replacement kit. - 7.
+Check that the fan cables are connected and the fans are operational. - 8.
 Remove the battery and connect a known-good 85W power adapter and power cord or plug to a known-good power source.
 If the DC plug is properly seated, the LED should light up.
-If not, consult the MagSafe power adapter troubleshooting section. - 10.
-Verify that all three thermal sensor connectors are well seated to the logic board and that there is no damage to any of the cables. - 11.
+If not, consult the MagSafe power adapter troubleshooting section. - 9.
+Verify that all three thermal sensor connectors are well seated to the logic board and that there is no damage to any of the cables. - 10.
 Run ASD diagnostics to determine if any of the thermal sensors are not functioning correctly.
 Replace any failing sensors.
 See chart below for correlation between error code and part.

 Name Location

 TC0D, TC0P, TG0P, TG0T, TG0D, Th0H Main logic board

 ТВОТ Main battery

-ТѠѸ AirPort Extreme Card
+TWOP AirPort Extreme Card

 Tm0P Left I/O board

-TsOP Top case

-Th1H Thermal sensor on heatsink

-ТG0Н Bottom case thermal sensor near right fan

-Th2H Bottom case thermal sensor near left fan
+Ts0P Top case Th1H Thermal sensor on heatsink ТG0Н Bottom case thermal sensor near right fan Th2H Bottom case thermal sensor near left fan

-- 13. Verify that the left I/O board cable is securely connected and shows no signs of wear. - 14.
-Try known-good left I/O board. - 15.
+- 11. Verify that the left I/O board cable is securely connected and shows no signs of wear. - 12.
+Try known-good left I/O board. - 13.
 Check that the thermal material between the heat exchanger and logic board is in contact by unscrewing the logic board screws and gently pulling up on the left side of the board to verify resistance caused by adhesion of the thermal material.
-If not, reinstall new thermal material for the processor, system controller, and video chips (see Logic Board Take apart). - 16.
+If not, reinstall new thermal material for the processor, system controller, and video chips (see Logic Board Take apart). - 14.
 Replace the logic board.